Surgical Technology, Associate of Applied Science

 American Heart Association Healthcare Provider certification is required upon entrance into the program.

 Also accepting for a Spring Cohort.
-Students starting in the Spring Semester will follow the curriculum guide, except core SRGT courses will be in the sequence of:
+Also accepting a spring cohort.
+Students starting in the spring semester will follow the same sequence.
+SRGT courses will be in the sequence of:

 1. Spring - SRGT 125, SRGT 110, and SRGT 120